Kanna Asakura: Background

 Due to her father's influence, she started wrestling from the age of 5 and belonged to "Tokyo Gold Kids" from the upper grades of elementary school.
-Asakura won first at the 2011 Klippan Ladies International Wrestling Tournament in the cadet division for 38kg and in the first year of high school, she achieved a brilliant record of 3rd place in the 46 kg class of the National High School Championships.
+Asakura won first at the 2011 Klippan Ladies International Wrestling Tournament in the cadet division for 38 kg and in the first year of high school, she achieved a brilliant record of 3rd place in the 46 kg class of the National High School Championships.

 She quit wrestling at 16, she re-entered high school, and while thinking about what to do with her future, saw footage of shoot boxing and shoot wrestling bouts.
 Seeing an avenue to make use of her wrestling and the Jiu Jitsu she was learning, she started mixed martial arts.

 Mixed martial arts career

-Asakura made her professional mixed martial arts debut on October 4, 2014 at the age of 17 when she faced Naomi Okaki at Vale Tudo Japan 6 and won by unanimous decision.
+Asakura made her professional mixed martial arts debut on October 4, 2014, at the age of 17 when she faced Naomi Okaki at Vale Tudo Japan 6 and won by unanimous decision.
 Following this, Asakura compiled a professional record of 9–2, with wins over Yasuko Tamada and Saori Ishioka, before signing with the Rizin Fighting Federation to join their Super Bantamweight World Grand Prix Tournament in December 2017.

 Rizin FF

 Super Atomweight Grand Prix

 Victorious in the quarterfinals and semifinals, Asakura advanced to the finals, then competing in front of 18,316 fans in what was arguably the biggest women’s title fight in Japanese MMA history, choked out Shoot Boxing superstar Rena Kubota to become the Super Atomweight Grand Prix winner.

-On May 6, 2018 Kanna Asakura faced Melissa Sophia Karagianis at Rizin 10.
+On May 6, 2018, Kanna Asakura faced Melissa Sophia Karagianis at Rizin 10.
 She won the fight via three round unanimous decision extending her win streak to 7.
 After the fight Rena Kubota entered the ring and challenged her to a rematch.
-Soon after the fight was made official, and scheduled to take place on July 29, 2018 at Rizin 11 in Saitama, Japan.
+Soon after the fight was made official, and scheduled to take place on July 29, 2018, at Rizin 11 in Saitama, Japan.
 Despite several improvements from Rena, Asakura used her relentless pressure to win the bout by unanimous decision.

 First title shot

-Asakura faced Ayaka Hamasaki on December 21, 2018 at Rizin 14 for the inaugural Rizin Super Atomweight Championship.
+Asakura faced Ayaka Hamasaki on December 21, 2018, at Rizin 14 for the inaugural Rizin Super Atomweight Championship.
 She lost the bout in the second rout via armbar.

 On March 9, 2019, she faced against DEEP JEWELS Atomweight champion Tomo Maesawa in a non-title bout at Deep Jewels 23 and won via a unanimous decision.

 On June 2, 2019, Asakura faced Miyuu Yamamoto at Rizin 16.
 She lost the bout via unanimous decision.

 On August 18, 2019, Kanna faced future Invicta FC Atomweight Champion Alesha Zappitella at RIZIN 18 and won a split unanimous decision.

 On December 29, 2019, Kanna faced Jamie Hinshaw at Bellator 237/Bellator Japan and won via a third round armbar.

 On August 9, 2020, she faced Mizuki Furuse at Rizin 22 and won via TKO by pounding.

 On December 31, 2020, Kanna faced Ai Shimizu at Rizin 26, winning the bout via unanimous decision.